The H\"older exponent of Anosov limit maps: Introduction

-Andr\'es Sambarino in \cite{Sambarino} used the H\"older exponent of an irreducible $1$-Anosov representation \hbox{$\rho:\Gamma \rightarrow \mathsf{PGL}_d(\mathbb{R})$}, where $\Gamma$ is a torsion free word hyperbolic group acting convex cocompactly on a complete $\mathsf{CAT}(-1)$ space $(\mathcal{M},d_\mathcal{M})$, in order to establish upper bounds for the Hilbert and spectral entropy of $\rho$.
-In \cite{Sambarino} the following upper bound \hbox{for the H\"older exponent of $\xi_{\rho}^1$ is proved:} Theorem \ref{exponent} shows that the previous upper estimate is in fact an equality.
+Andr\'es Sambarino in \cite{Sambarino} used the H\"older exponent of an irreducible $1$-Anosov representation \hbox{$\rho:\Gamma \rightarrow \mathsf{PGL}_d(\mathbb{R})$}, where $\Gamma$ is a torsion free hyperbolic group acting convex cocompactly on a complete $\mathsf{CAT}(-1)$ space $(\mathcal{M},d_\mathcal{M})$, in order to establish upper bounds for the Hilbert and spectral entropy of $\rho$.
+In this setting, in \cite{Sambarino} the following upper bound for the H\"older exponent of $\xi_{\rho}^1$ was proved: Theorem \ref{exponent} shows that the previous upper estimate is in fact an equality.